 Classified as a pioneer industry, the downstream project currently makes a very limited contribution to the fiscal position.
 Hengyi Industries has been exempted from the corporate income tax obligation under the Investment Incentive Order for 11 years, starting from 2014 to 2025.
-After the end of the tax holiday, in addition to its current payment for land rental, Hengyi Industries gas, food, tourism, services and ICT.
+After the end of the tax holiday, in addition to its current payment for land rental, Hengyi Industries will be required to pay the corporate income tax of 18.5 percent and share its dividend with the